ItsNickBarry/ethereum-tax-dodgeball/README.md

 ## Opt-out

 A taxpayer with a healthy fear of the law may choose to opt out of participation.
-Simply call the `optOut` function and include in the transaction a sum of ether greater than or equal to the `optOutFee`.
+Simply call the `optOut` function and include in the transaction a sum of ether greater than or equal to the opt-out fee (`getOptOutFee`).

 ## Development